AllenNeuralDynamics/aind-file-standards/docs/file_formats/nwb.md

 - Events in the events table have a `timestamp` property.
 - All event property values must be described with multiple or layered [HED tags](https://www.hedtags.org/) or part of AIND's HED extension.

-## Trials

-- Trials are derived from events and stored in the `Trials` container.

 ## Timeseries

 - *Continuous* data (e.g. running wheel velocity) are stored in `TimeSeries` arrays, not event tables.